Yahya al-Bahrumi: Jihad and caliphate

 Al-Bahrumi believed in the restoration of the Caliphate, and that after the naming of a new Caliph, whoever does not pledge loyalty (bay'ah) to him "has incurred a great sin".
 In writings that have appeared on jihadi websites, Al-Bahrumi urged Muslims to emigrate to the Islamic State, to not disavow the term irhabi (terrorist), and called for the killing of Muslim leaders outside of the Islamic State.

 He believed failure to immigrate to the Islamic State is actually a form of apostasy:

 Call me extreme, but I would imagine that all of those who willingly choose to live among those with whom Muslims are at war are themselves at war with Muslims -- and as such, are not actually Muslims.

 Get out if you can -- not only in support of your brothers and sister whom your taxes have been killing, but also to protect yourselves from the punishment Allah has ordained for those who betray the nation.

-He not only defends irhab (defined as terrorism), but argues it is compulsory for Muslims.
+He not only defended irhab (defined as terrorism), but argues it is compulsory for Muslims.

 For years past, the kuffar have ascribed Muslims with irhab and for years, Muslims have sought to shake this nomenclature (often for reason of comfort in dealing with the kuffar).
 The word ("terrorist") has also been cast as an insult and received as such.
 But irhab itself is something notable scholars have declared obligatory and supported verbatim by the Quran itself."

 While those Muslims who have failed to leave non-Muslim lands are apostates headed for hellfire (Al-Bahrumi believes), "it is permissible and righteous" for them to steal from and defraud non-Muslims ("take the wealth of the kuffar by force or through deception").
 Non-Muslim who are obedient to the caliphate, on the other hand, should not be robbed or defrauded.